Transformers as Intrinsic Optimizers: Forward Inference through the Energy Principle: Experiments

-We present the results of models with different sizes in Figure 1, where the red line represents the baseline using the standard softmax ${\rm MHA}$.
+As an initial validation of the proposed model, we choose a relatively short sequence length by truncating each training example to 256 tokens.
+We present the results of models with different sizes in Figure \ref{fig:ex-256}, where the red line represents the baseline using the standard softmax ${\rm MHA}$.
 First, both ${\rm MomenMHA}$ and ${\rm NagMHA}$ achieve faster training convergence than the standard ${\rm MHA}$ across all model sizes, with ${\rm NagMHA}$ being the fastest among all variants.
 This observation is particularly interesting, as ${\rm NAG}$ is also theoretically proven to converge faster than vanilla ${\rm SGD}$ and momentum-based ${\rm GD}$ in optimization theory.
+We attribute this faster convergence to the more densely introduced skip connections.
 In contrast, ${\rm MHA2nd1st}$ consistently underperforms the standard ${\rm MHA}$, which we attribute to the relatively complex bias vector $\vb$—the coupling among multiple inputs may increase the difficulty of optimization.
+Finally, the lightweight version ${\rm LightMHA2nd1st}$ performs comparably to the standard attention mechanism and even slightly faster for models with 77M and 160M parameters.

+Furthermore, we extend the training sequence length from 256 to 512 and conduct pretraining under the same settings, with the results shown in Figure \ref{fig:ex-512}.
+As can be seen, when the model size is 30M, all attention variants except MHA2nd1st converge faster than the standard attention mechanism.
+When the model size is further scaled to 160M, ${\rm MomenMHA}$ becomes comparable to the original attention, while ${\rm NagMHA}$ and ${\rm LightMHA2nd1st}$ continue to exhibit faster convergence.

-Moreover, removing the $\mW_V$ parameter further degrades performance, indicating that $\mW_V$ is essential for model expressiveness.
-Finally, the lightweight version ${\rm LightMHA2nd1st}$ performs comparably to the standard attention mechanism and even slightly better for models with 77M and 160M parameters.
-Overall, these results provide preliminary support that the modified attention structure derived from the energy-based framework has the potential to achieve performance that is comparable to or exceeds that of the original MHA.
+Furthermore, we perform instruction fine-tuning on various GLUE tasks \citep{glue} based on the 160M autoregressively trained models.
+We focus on classification tasks and exclude the regression task STS-B as well as WNLI whose training set is too small.
+We conduct three runs with different random seeds and report the mean accuracy and standard deviation in Table \ref{table:glue}.
+It can be observed that the momentum-based ${\rm MomenMHA}$ and ${\rm NagMHA}$ outperform the standard ${\rm MHA}$ with ${\rm MomenMHA}$ achieving the best overall performance.
+In addition, ${\rm MHA2nd1st}$ and its lightweight version also achieve slightly better performance than the standard ${\rm MHA}$.
+Overall, these results provide preliminary support that the modified attention structure derived from the energy-based framework has the potential to achieve performance that is comparable to or exceeds that of the original softmax attention.